JeanPerriault/nut-1/README.md

 /usr/local/ups/sbin/upsdrvctl shutdown sparky
 ```

-You should read the <<UPS_shutdown,Configuring automatic UPS shutdowns>> chapter to learn more about when to use this feature.
+You should read the [UPS_shutdown - Configuring automatic UPS shutdowns](http://www.networkupstools.org/docs/user-manual.chunked/ar01s06.html#UPS_shutdown) chapter to learn more about when to use this feature.

 If called at the wrong time, you may cause data loss by turning off a system with a filesystem mounted read-write.